 Art.
-48 of the Washington Convention requires the award to be in writing and signed by the arbitrators.
-The award shall also state the reasons upon which it is based.
+48(2) of the Washington Convention requires awards to be in writing and signed by the arbitrators.
+The award shall also state the reasons upon which it is based (art.
+48(3)).

 7.2 On what bases may a party resist recognition and enforcement of an award?